mohamedyd/awesome_resources/README.md

 * [Full Speed Python](https://github.com/joaoventura/full-speed-python): This repo contains a book for self-learners and aims to teach Python using a practical approach.
 Includes exercises that play a crucial role in bringing Python learners up to speed with Python’s syntax in a short period.

+* [Clean Code in Python by Mariano Anaya](https://www.oreilly.com/library/view/clean-code-in/9781788835831/): This book will help you to become a better Python programmer by covering topics like Design Patterns, Software Architecture, Decorators, and more.

+* [Python for Data Science: The Ultimate Step-by-Step Guide to Python Programming DF 2023](https://www.reviewslearningfree.com/2023/03/python-for-data-science-ultimate-step.html): This book is here to guide you through the field of data science from the very beginning.
+You will learn the fundamental skills and tools to support your learning process.
+If you’re a beginner, this is the book to help you easily understand the basics of data science.

 ## Language-related Repos